Dovalization/dovalization/README.md

 - ✨ &nbsp; Passionate about Front-End development and UI/UX design.
 - 🎓 &nbsp; Master's degree in Design and Visual Culture and Associate's degree in Game Development.
 - 🌱 &nbsp; Currently Learning Back-end Development and Clean Code.
-- Open for freelance works.
+- 💡 &nbsp; Open for freelance works.

 <h3>🛠 Tech Stack</h3>